-Editorial Board: Steven J. Gold, Michigan State University, US; David Haines, George Mason University, US; Nana Oishi, University of Melbourne, Australia; Willem van Schendel, University of Amsterdam, The Netherlands; Biao Xiang, University of Oxford, UK; Pei-Chia Lan, National Taiwan University, Taiwan; Brenda Yeoh, National University of Singapore, Singapore; Johan Lindquist, Stockholm University, Sweden; Francis Collins, University of Waikato, New Zealand
+Editorial Board: Francis Collins, University of Waikato, New Zealand; Steven J. Gold, Michigan State University, USA; David Haines, George Mason University, USA; Pei-Chia Lan, National Taiwan University, Taiwan; Jonathan Lee, San Francisco State University, USA; Johan Lindquist, Stockholm University, Sweden; Nana Oishi, University of Melbourne, Australia; Willem van Schendel, University of Amsterdam, The Netherlands; Biao Xiang, Max Planck Institute for Social Anthropology, Germany; Brenda Yeoh, National University of Singapore

 By Elżbieta M. Goździak, Supang Chantavanich